jialunpeng/pay-sdk-react/README.md

 ```

 ### Method 5: Airwallex.Button
 Import the Pay Button, click to open a third-party payment link and show a waiting overlay.
+After the user completes payment, Airwallex will redirect to the business-specified result page.

 ```typescript
 import { Airwallex } from 'pay-sdk-react';